lopezpdvn/lopezpdvn.github.io/_drafts/notes-on-reverting-nexus-device-to-factory-image.md

 archive does not contain 'recovery.sig' failed to allocate 854788148 bytes
 error: update package missing system.img
 {% endhighlight %}

-This was due to fastboot failing to allocate enough memory to load the image into the Nexus device, the host had only 1 GiB RAM

-{% highlight bash %}
-$ cat /proc/meminfo | head -1
-MemTotal:        1019096 kB
-{% endhighlight %}

 In this case you'll have to separately flash the images to the Nexus.
 Start by